Map of Vienna

 The Hofburg is a symbol of imperial splendor deeply rooted in the history of the Habsburg Monarchy.
 Originally built in the 13th century as a medieval fortress for the Habsburgs, the residence grew through continuous expansions into one of the largest palace complexes in Europe.
 This magnificent structure, developed over more than 700 years, combines Gothic, Baroque, and Neoclassical architecture and is a must-see highlight for all visitors to Vienna.
 Today, the Hofburg houses not only the offices of the Federal President but also renowned attractions such as:

-The Vienna State Opera is far more than just an opera house – it is a stage for Vienna's most memorable moments.
-The magnificent building, constructed in the Neo-Renaissance style, transports visitors to another era with its elegant façade and opulent interiors.
+The Vienna State Opera, constructed in the Neo-Renaissance style, transports visitors to another era with its elegant façade and opulent interiors.
 Since its opening in 1869 with Mozart’s Don Giovanni, the opera house has made music history and captivates audiences with around 350 high-quality performances annually.
 The guided tours, which offer a glimpse behind the scenes of one of the world’s most famous opera houses, are especially popular with tourists.

 In the magnificent summer residence of the superstar Prince Eugene of Savoy, you’ll find one of Austria's most significant art museums.
 Here, you can explore Austrian art history from the Middle Ages to the 21st century.
 A particular focus lies on the Fin de Siècle and Art Nouveau periods, with the world's largest Gustav Klimt collection as its centerpiece.